RAGA1111/Smart-Dustbin-IoT/README.md

 1. Alerts user when dustbin is full.
 2. Alerts user when dustbin is wet for long period to avoid bad odour.
-3. Opens dustbin when user says "OPEN DUSTBIN".
+3. Opens dustbin when user says "OPEN DUSTBIN"...